Mary Cassatt: Early life

 Though her family objected to her becoming a professional artist, Cassatt began studying painting at the Pennsylvania Academy of the Fine Arts in Philadelphia at the early age of 15.
 Part of her parents' concern may have been Cassatt's exposure to feminist ideas and the bohemian behavior of some of the male students.
-As such, Cassatt and her network of friends were lifelong advocates of equal rights for the sexes.
-Although about 20% of the students were female, most viewed art as a socially valuable skill; few of them were determined, as Cassatt was, to make art their career.
-She continued her studies from 1861 through 1865, the duration of the American Civil War.
-Thomas Eakins was among her fellow students; later Eakins was forced to resign as director of the academy.
+Cassatt and her network of friends became lifelong advocates of equal rights for the sexes.
+Although about 20% of the students were female, most viewed art as a socially valuable skill.
+Few of them were determined, as Cassatt was, to make art their career.
+She continued her studies from 1861 through 1865, during the American Civil War.
+Thomas Eakins was among her fellow students; he was later forced to resign as director of the academy.

 Impatient with the slow pace of instruction and the patronizing attitude of the male students and teachers, she decided to study the old masters on her own.
 She later said: "There was no teaching" at the academy.
 Female students could not use live models until somewhat later, and the principal training was primarily drawing from casts.

-Cassatt decided to end her studies: At that time, no degree was granted.
+Cassatt decided to end her studies.
+At that time, no degree was granted.
 After overcoming her father's objections, she moved to Paris in 1866, with her mother and family friends acting as chaperones.
 Since women could not yet attend the École des Beaux-Arts, Cassatt applied to study privately with masters from the school and was accepted to study with Jean-Léon Gérôme, a highly regarded teacher known for his hyper-realistic technique and his depiction of exotic subjects.
 (A few months later, Gérôme also accepted Eakins as a student.)
 Cassatt augmented her artistic training with daily copying in the Louvre, obtaining the required permit, which was necessary to control the "copyists", usually low-paid women, who daily filled the museum to paint copies for sale.
 The museum also served as a social place for Frenchmen and American female students, who, like Cassatt, were not allowed to attend cafes where the avant-garde socialized.
 In this manner, fellow artist and friend Elizabeth Jane Gardner met and married famed academic painter William-Adolphe Bouguereau.